 This program is the first in the country to focus on a comprehensive strategy for end-stage lung failure of all forms in children of all ages.

 - Expertise in caring for the sickest of patients.
 We have unique experience caring for patients who are critically ill, including both those who have qualified for a transplant, as well as those who have not.
 We regularly work with children who need respiratory support such as mechanical ventilation or extracorporeal life support (ECMO).
 Our specialists develop new therapies based on science to offer additional care alternatives.

 - Internationally recognized leaders.
 This program is led by world-renowned experts from our Heart Institute and the medical center’s Critical Care and Pulmonary Divisions.
 These leaders include David L.S.
-Morales, MD, David Cooper, MD, MPH, and Don Hayes, Jr., MD, MS, MEd.
+Morales, MD, David Cooper, MD, MPH, Don Hayes, Jr., MD, MS, MEd, and Russel Hirsch, MD.

 - Dedicated pulmonary pathologist.
 Our dedicated pulmonary pathologist specializes in diagnosing rare pulmonary illnesses.
 This is sometimes the key that helps unlock a new, more effective clinical strategy for our patients.

 - Transport to Cincinnati available.
 Our highly skilled Transport Team is able to transport severely ill patients, even those on ECMO, to Cincinnati Children’s if determined that is necessary.

 - Care transfers back to referring hospital.
 Our goal is to partner with the institution where the patient is located to help in care at the referring institution, or to transfer to us if necessary and return the patient to them.